Muhammad-Shah/AI_Image_Generation_Diffusers/README.md

-Here's an updated version with a bit more creativity and emojis
+Here's an updated version with a bit more creativity and emoji

 # **🎨 AI Image Generation App 🤩**